basf/mlipx/docs/source/quickstart/python.rst

     (.venv) $ git init
     (.venv) $ dvc init

 Adding Reference Data
 ----------------------

-Create a new Python file named ``main.py`` in the project directory with the following content:
+Create a new Python file named ``main.py`` in the project directory, and add the following code to download the reference dataset:

 .. code-block:: python